wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 BCSF’s per-platform EUD guidance recommends - and provides a configuration for - setting up a full-device VPN.
 Using a per-app VPN increases the risk that sensitive data may be sent outside the VPN by an application that is not included in a per-app VPN, or by a misconfiguration in the platform.

 ### Split tunnelling
-Like a per-app VPN, split tunnelling is a way of having some traffic use the VPN, whilst other traffic is permitted direct connectivity.
+Like a per-app VPN, split tunnelling is a way of having some traffic use the VPN, while other traffic is permitted direct connectivity.
 This is generally achieved by only defining certain network routes (e.g. internal IP address ranges) as available via the VPN.
 The default gateway for all other traffic is then left as a direct connection.

 This is generally used when the VPN is providing access to internal services on a corporate network, without attempting to prevent other connections.
 For example, high-bandwidth applications could be permitted direct access to the internet without being routed via corporate infrastructure to save on bandwidth costs.
 And, as with per-app VPNs, latency-sensitive applications, such as a secure voice client, could minimize network latency by connecting directly.